Tropical methods for building real space sextics with totally real tritangent planes: Type (3) tangencies for trivalent tritangents

 Rewriting the value of $\bar{n}$ in terms of $\overline{\lambda''}$ and $\bar{\du}$ yields a linear equation in $\bar{\du}$, and thus a unique solution in $\bar{\du}, \bar{n}$ and $\bar{p}$.
 More precisely, we have

 A similar computation can be done to determine $\overline{m}$ and $\bar{p'}$ from the local equations at $P'$:

-Eliminating $\bar{x}$ and $\overline{m}$ using $W_{P'}$ and $\ell_{P'}$, and replacing this value in $\sextic_{P'}$ yields the condition Since $\bar{b}$ plays no role in determining $\overline{\lambda''}$, the genericity of $\sextic$ combined with~\eqref{eq:3h} confirms that the above expression has degree two in $\bar{y}$.
+Eliminating $\bar{x}$ and $\overline{m}$ using $W_{P'}$ and $\ell_{P'}$, and replacing this value in $\sextic_{P'}$ yields the condition Since $\overline{b}$ plays no role in determining $\overline{\lambda''}$, the genericity of $\sextic$ combined with~\eqref{eq:3h} confirms that the above expression has degree two in $\bar{y}$.
 Thus, we obtain two solutions in $(\overline{m}, \bar{p'})$, namely,

 To conclude, we must show that $(\du,p,m, p')$ is uniquely determined by the corresponding tuple of initial forms.
 We do so by invoking~\autoref{lm:multivariateHensel}.
 The determinant of the local equations at $P$ and $P'$ relative to the six variables $(\bar{\du}, \bar{x}, \bar{y}, \overline{m}, \bar{x'}, \bar{y'})$ is block upper-triangular.
 A~\sage\,computation confirms that the determinants of the two diagonal blocks are non-vanishing.
-Indeed, their values are the monomials $-2\,\bar{c}^3\bar{x}^5\bar{\du}^3/\bar{b}$ and $\pm\,2\,\bar{b'}\sqrt{\bar{a}\,\bar{n}(\bar{a}\,\bar{n} - \bar{c})}$ where $\bar{x}$ is the first coordinate of $\bar{p}$. \end{proof}
+Indeed, their values are the monomials $-2\,\bar{c}^3\bar{x}^5\bar{\du}^3/\bar{b}$ and $\pm\,2\,\overline{b'}\sqrt{\bar{a}\,\bar{n}(\bar{a}\,\bar{n} - \bar{c})}$ where $\bar{x}$ is the first coordinate of $\bar{p}$. \end{proof}

-\begin{proposition} Assume that $\sextic$ is generic relative to $\Gamma$ and let $\Lambda$ be a tritangent to $\Gamma$ with a type (3d).
-Then, its lifting multiplicity equals two.
-Both lifts are defined over the same a quadratic extension of $\K$. \end{proposition}
+\begin{proposition} Assume that $\sextic$ is generic relative to $\Gamma$.
+Then, the local lifting multiplicity of any type (3d) tangency of $\Gamma$ is two.
+Furthermore, both lifts are defined over the same quadratic extension of $\K$. \end{proposition}

 \begin{proof} We start by discussing the combinatorics of $\Gamma$ imposed by a (3d) tangency, using the orbit representative from~\autoref{fig:classificationLocalTangencies}.
-We let $P$ be the top vertex of $\Lambda$ and let $P'$ be the tangency point on the negative horizontal leg.
+We let $P$ be the top vertex of $\Lambda$ and let $P'$ be the tangency point on the negative horizontal leg that are part of the type (3d) tangency.
 By construction, the dual cell to the lower vertex $v$ of $\Lambda$ in the Newton subdivision of $\sextic$ is a fixed triangle, with vertices $(1,0)$, $(1,1)$ and $(2,0)$.
-Combining this fact with~\autoref{lm:starsTopVertexMostType3d3h} ensures that the cell $P^{\vee}$ is the triangle with has vertices $(1,1)$, $(2,0)$ and $(3,0)$.
+Similarly, the cell $P^{\vee}$ is the triangle with has vertices $(1,1)$, $(2,0)$ and $(3,0)$.
 The remaining tangency point $P''$ between $\Lambda$ and $\Gamma$ lies on the positive vertical leg of $\Lambda$.
-Its tangency type is either (2a) or (3c).
-In both cases, the value of $\bar{\du}$ is fixed by the local equations at $P''$.
-In particular, we know that $\bar{\du}\in \resK$.
+Its tangency type is either (1a), (2a) or (3c).
+Since we are interested in lifting $\Lambda$, we can discard the first option.
+In the remainin two cases, $\bar{\du}\in \resK$ and its value is fixed by the local equations at $P''$.